Pregnancy with a blood cancer

 An acute blood cancer or blood disorder often means the disease is ‘fast growing’, causing many serious symptoms and consequences, and treatment may need to begin straight away.

 Treatment for acute blood cancers and blood disorders may involve chemotherapy, radiotherapy or other types of medications.
 It is important for you to be supported and provided with all the relevant information that you and your loved ones need so that you are able to make informed decisions about the treatment options available to you.

-Your treating medical team may include a number of different health care specialists such as haematologists, obstetricians, gynaecologists, a neonatologist, nurses, psychologists and other allied health professionals such as social workers and dieticians.
-These health care specialists understand that this is a difficult time for you and your loved ones and are there to talk through any concerns you or your loved ones may have.
+Your treating medical team may include a number of different healthcare specialists such as haematologists, obstetricians, gynaecologists, a neonatologist, nurses, psychologists and other allied health professionals such as social workers and dietitians.
+These healthcare specialists understand that this is a difficult time for you and your loved ones and are there to talk through any concerns you or your loved ones may have.

 Chronic Blood Cancers or Blood Disorders